summonholmes/hmm-pandas/README.md

 This project requires few dependences and should be trivial to set up.
 However, an in-depth understanding of the HMM and its associated algorithms requires some knowledge of probability theory, data science, and dynamic programming.

 ## Notes
 Occassionally, there may be ties that occur during the dynamic programming process.
-This project allows Pandas to stochastically select the tie breaking hidden state.
+Pandas selects the upper-most value in the column to determine the tie breaking hidden state.

 ### Dependencies
 * python3-pandas